 Just make sure it’s D3, the same form of the vitamin that’s produced by your skin when it’s exposed to sun.
 And you can also add more foods to your diet that are rich in the vitamin like salmon, sardines, and cod-liver oil.

-I realize that there are those who say that a poor memory is the key to true happiness, but, personally, I’d prefer that mine stick around for a while.
+Some folks claim that a poor memory is the key to true happiness, but, personally, I’d prefer that mine stick around for a while.
+I’m betting you agree with me.